Isabelle Egan ACR

 I stabilise, repair and restore objects that have been damaged or simply degraded through time, on behalf of both institutions and private clients.

 I have been running my own studio for five years.
-Prior to that, I have ten years' experience of working for the British Library, working in the Large Format studio, which specialised in maps, parchment, manuscripts.
-I conserve and restore watercolours, gouaches, books, pamphlets, papyrus, birch bark, posters, prints, archives, albums, textile pattern albums, globes and fans and worked within a national institution for stewards of our national heritage, as well as private clients.
-I have expertise in stabilising mould-affected artifacts and make bespoke housing for objects.
+Prior to that, I worked at the British Library in the Large Format studio, which specialised in maps, parchment, manuscripts.
+I conserve and restore watercolours, gouaches, books, pamphlets, books,papyrus, birch bark, posters, prints, archives, albums, textile pattern albums, globes and fans.
+I have expertise in stabilising mould-affected artifacts and I love to make bespoke housing for special needs objects.
 I am also a contractor to Tate and National Portrait Gallery.